 The PNCIS is a property-based geographic information system that serves the Pittsburgh community through the collection, maintenance, and analysis of quality neighborhood-based data.
-PNCIS promotes and assists in neighborhood development and revitalization with the City of Pittsburgh through a datasharing agreement and with surrounding communities.
+PNCIS promotes and assists in neighborhood development and revitalization with the City of Pittsburgh through a data sharing agreement and with surrounding communities.
 PNCIS supports efforts to reduce blight, promote neighborhood investment, and improve communities.
 UCSUR operates PNCIS in agreement with the Pittsburgh Partnership for Neighborhood Development (PPND), a leader in community development in the City of Pittsburgh.
-PPND was instrumental in securing the financial support to build the PNCIS and expand and develop it over the years.
-In 2008, PNCIS joined the National Neighborhood Indicators Partnership, a consortium of neighborhood indicator
+In 2008, PNCIS joined the National Neighborhood Indicators Partnership, a consortium of neighborhood indicator systems across the United States, based at the Urban Institute in Washington, D.C.